An Oral History Of ’Freddy Got Fingered,’ Tom Green’s Near-Masterpiece

 In Freddy Got Fingered, Green was simultaneously participating in a comedian vehicle comedy and challenging it on a conceptual level.
 It had lots of smaller jokes, but the biggest joke of all was that someone had given Tom Green money to make it in the first place.
 Freddy Got Fingered is at its heart a farce about Tom Green making a movie; Green trying to squeeze his shtick into a traditional format the way the Three Stooges would move a piano.
 Jackass, which came out the following year and shared a similar pedigree of skateboarding and MTV, was straightforwardly a non-fictional stunt movie.
 Freddy Got Fingered landed somewhere in between, a comedy that was also performance art, a kind of stunt against staged comedies.

 Freddy Got Fingered was alternately shocking, stupid, and shockingly stupid.
 That everyone influential seemed to hate it seemed to be baked into the joke.
-It went on to be nominated for eight Golden Raspberry Awards (aka Razzies), winning five, including worst actor, director, and screenplay for Green.
+It went on to be nominated for eight Golden Raspberry Awards (aka Razzies, how’s that for irony?), winning five, including worst actor, director, and screenplay for Green.
 Green made history by being the first person ever to collect his Razzie in person, performing “a specially-composed piece of music” on the harmonica until he was dragged off the stage.

 Maybe because Green was too mainstream famous at the time, maybe because Americans, generally speaking, don’t grasp sarcasm and subtext as quickly as our cousins in Canada and the UK, critics missed the central joke of it.
-Or maybe didn’t recognize that they were meant to part of it.
+Or maybe didn’t recognize that they were meant to be part of it.

 Either way, they dumbly played along, with Roger Ebert, Richard Roeper, and Leonard Maltin all saying Freddy Got Fingered was varying degrees of idiotic, that Green was various shades of talentless.
-To his credit, Ebert all but confirmed that he didn’t entirely get it, or that the world wasn’t quite ready, in his own review of Stealing Harvard (in which Green also starred), a year after Freddy.
-That was framed around Ebert’s sort-of mea culpa for whiffing on Freddy:
+To his credit, Ebert all but confirmed that he didn’t entirely get it, or that he just wasn’t quite ready, in his own review of Stealing Harvard (in which Green also starred), a year after Freddy.
+That was framed around Ebert’s sort-of mea culpa for his earlier whiff:

 Seeing Tom Green reminded me, as how could it not, of his movie “Freddy Got Fingered” (2001), which was so poorly received by the film critics that it received only one lonely, apologetic positive review on the Tomatometer.
 I gave it–let’s see–zero stars.
 Bad movie, especially the scene where Green was whirling the newborn infant around his head by its umbilical cord.